ivan-sincek/chad/README.md

    }
 }
 ```

-_At the moment, I am unable to bypass the auth. wall to validate LinkedIn users, i.e., for `linkedin-user`._

 **Make sure your regular expressions return only one capturing group, e.g., `[1, 2, 3, 4]`; and not a touple, e.g., `[(1, 2), (3, 4)]`.**